cyntachs/ChatC/README.md

 # ChatC

-Simple chat program written in Java
+Simple chat program written in Java.
+All changes must be pushed into the "Experimental" branch.